catalyst-cooperative/rmi-ferc1-eia/README.md

 ```
 process_eqr
 ```
 This will load all of the data in `outputs/eqr.db`.
-Run `process_eqr --help` to see the commands options for rerunning the ETL on specific partitions of data.
+Run `process_eqr --help` to see the command's options for rerunning the ETL on specific partitions of data.

 Make a copy of the `/notebooks/eqr/analysis-template.ipynb` to analyze the `contracts` and `identities` tables.